speedzjy/mapf_ros/README.md

 #### 1 mapf_base

 ##### 1.1 Node sturcture
-The mapf_base node is the central control node just like move_base in ros navigation package.
+The mapf_base node is the central control node just like `nav2_planner` in `ros2 navigation2` package.

 **Notes: The mapf_base node only generates plans and does not publish control commands.
 A possible control method is to send the move_base goals to execute the control commands according to the time step of the plan.**